conoroshea1996/elderJsTest/src/routes/blog/how-is-hirehive-helping-customers-become-gdpr-ready.md

 ---
-title: "How is HireHive helping customers become GDPR ready"
+title: 'How is HireHive helping customers become GDPR ready'
-date: "2018-03-13"
+date: '2018-03-13'
 categories:
-  - "compliance-and-data"
+  - 'compliance-and-data'
-slug: "how-is-hirehive-helping-customers-become-gdpr-ready"
+slug: 'how-is-hirehive-helping-customers-become-gdpr-ready'
-seoTitle: "How is HireHive helping customers become GDPR ready"
+seoTitle: 'How is HireHive helping customers become GDPR ready'
-seoDescription: "GDPR is coming into effect on May 25th and affects every company doing business in the EU.
-HireHive is committed to helping our customers become GDPR ready."
+seoDescription: 'GDPR is coming into effect on May 25th and affects every company doing business in the EU.
+HireHive is committed to helping our customers become GDPR ready.'
-author: "Siobhan-Hasner"
+author: 'Siobhan-Hasner'
-coverImage: "/images/europe-3220293_960_720.jpg"
+coverImage: '/images/europe-3220293_960_720.jpg'
 ---

 #### **How is HireHive helping customers become GDPR ready?**